swoopsta/LEMP-Server-Xenial-16.04/readme.md

 ## **LEMP Server on Ubuntu 16.04 Xenial**
 ### Nginx, PHP 7, MariaDB 10, FastCGI Cache, Brotli, HTTP2, and CloudFlare SSL

 This step by step tutorial takes you through an advanced LEMP stack install for hosting WordPress sites.
 Building a server using Nginx, PHP 7, and MariaDB makes WordPress run faster than other options, so configuring a setup like this will usually get you the most bang for your hosting buck.
-We'll be utilizing FastCGI Cache, a webserver method of file caching which is built right into Nginx.
-By using FastCGI Cache, instead of WordPress caching plugins like W3 Total Cache or WP Super Cache, we're moving the job of caching pages to Nginx instead of PHP.
-This results in a faster site that can handle larger spikes in traffic.
+We'll be utilizing FastCGI Cache, a method of file caching which is built right into Nginx.

 We'll also be self-signing an SSL certificate on the server-side since we're going to be using a free SSL certificate issued by CloudFlare.
 If you have a preferred method of handling your SSL certificate that differs from ours, you'll need to go off-script a bit from the tutorial below.
 However, we feel as if using CloudFlare's free SSL certificate is the easiest and cheapest way to accomplish end-to-end encryption for users that are new to the VPS world.
 In addition, CloudFlare itself is a great service that has benefits for even free-tier users.

 ----------